-Today nootropics or “smart drugs” (drugs, dietary supplements, or herbal extracts that enhance brain function or/and protect the brain from neurodegenerative disease) become more and more popular.
+Today the best nootropics or “smart drugs” (drugs, dietary supplements, or herbal extracts that enhance brain function or/and protect the brain from neurodegenerative disease) become more and more popular.

-But a term “nootropic” is too broad and blanket and doesn’t give any clear information on effectiveness and a real value of a drug.
+But the term “nootropic” is too broad and blanket and doesn’t give any clear information on the effectiveness and real value of a drug.

 Nowadays there are literally tons of brand names available on the market that can easily misguide you in your efforts to find the best solution for your needs.